charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 These consequences are not additional metaphysical commitments.
 They are the downstream effects of fixing what it is to make claims at all.
 Nothing is inferred about reality beyond intelligibility; rather, the idea of a reality that could outrun intelligibility is dissolved.

-In this sense, the MAF has metaphysical consequences without beginning from metaphysics.
+In this sense, the DC has metaphysical consequences without beginning from metaphysics.
 The necessity flows from **constitutive constraint**, not from ontological postulation.

 ---

 ### I.3 A Precise Characterization

-The MAF is therefore best characterized as:
+The DC is therefore best characterized as:

 * **Constitutive at the foundations**: it fixes what it is for anything to count as something at all.
 * **Structurally constraining at the implications level**: it articulates what reality must be like insofar as existential and explanatory vocabulary is to apply.